“What Fires Together, Wires Together”—The Nervous System’s Role in Thought and Movement

 "What fires together, wires together" is both a warning and a promise.

-Ready to start rewiring?
 If pain or movement challenges are holding you back, we can help you retrain your nervous system for lasting change.
-Book a consultation at Human Performance Center and let's get to work.
+Book a consultation and let's get to work.

 Next